First, watch the following presentation and then keep reading to find out the answer:

-The answer is that you can use one or the other.
-Dr. Johanna Budwig treated over 2,500 people with all types of cancer with very good results using the flaxseed oil mixed with Quark.
-She also ground up fresh flaxseeds and added them to the mixture.
+The simple answer is; you can use both.
+Dr. Johanna Budwig treated over 2,500 people with all types of cancer, and the results were outstanding.
+When she prepared the Budwig mix, she ground up fresh flaxseeds and added them to the mixture.
+Flaxseed oil provides similar benefits as the seeds; however, we have a few words of caution.

-The Budwig Center is carrying on her work and we have helped countless people using flaxseed oil.
-However, we must give a word of caution with flaxseed oil.
-It can become rancid if not cared for properly.
-The company pressing and distributing flaxseed oil must be very conscientious when it comes to all the logistics involved in the whole process until it reaches your refrigerator.
-In Spain, we are fortunate enough to have a provider like LinoVita.
-Their flaxseed oil is unfiltered, organic, cold pressed and there is great care taken to ensure the oil is kept between 5ºC and 12ºC.
+In Spain, the home of the Budwig Center, we are fortunate enough to have providers like LinoVita.
+Their flaxseed oil is unfiltered, organic, cold-pressed, and they take great care to ensure that the oil is always between 5ºC and 12ºC.
 Bottles are placed in individual Styrofoam insulators and shipped by overnight couriers using a cooler.
-Deliveries are only scheduled between Tuesday and Friday to ensure that these never spend the weekend or more than 1 night in a storage facility.
-We know that this is not all flaxseed oil providers policy and this makes it challenging to find good quality flaxseed oil.
+Deliveries are only scheduled between Tuesday and Friday so that containers never spend the weekend or more than one night in a storage facility.
+Sadly, this is not the policy of all providers, which makes it challenging to find good quality flaxseed oil.

-If you decide to use only seeds instead of oil, put 5 tablespoons of organic flaxseeds into a bowl and add 10 tablespoons of water to cover the seeds and leave them to soak overnight.
-Now you will be able to blend the presoaked flaxseeds using an upright stick blender and then add 6 tablespoons of cottage cheese/quark and blend both for a minute.
-Follow with optional healthy ingredients to make the taste to your liking.
+If you decide to use only seeds instead of oil, put five tablespoons of organic flaxseeds into a bowl and add ten tablespoons of water to cover the seeds and leave them to soak overnight.
+(Please be mindful that it is always best to soak the seeds for at least 12 hours before use.)
+Now you will be able to blend the presoaked flaxseeds using an upright stick blender and then add six tablespoons of cottage cheese/quark and blend both for a minute.
+Include other healthy ingredients to make the taste to your liking.

 Submit A Comment